masterdesky/ELTE-astronomy-complex-exam/cosmology/5-COSMOLOGY_Particle_cosmology.md

 The theory of inflation also provides a mechanism for the generation of the primordial density fluctuations that gave rise to the large-scale structure of the universe.
 These fluctuations are thought to have originated as quantum fluctuations in the inflation field, which were stretched to cosmic scales during inflation.

+More information about this topics can be found in [chapter 7](./7-COSMOLOGY_Cosmological_inflation.md) of the cosmology section.

 ## 5.7.
 The entropy of the Universe
 Entropy is a fundamental concept in thermodynamics that quantifies the amount of disorder or randomness in a system.
 In cosmology, the entropy of the universe is a measure of its disorder and is thought to have been increasing since the Big Bang.